xiongyu0523/azure-sphere-mbedtls/README.md

 ### Prep your device

 1. Ensure that your Azure Sphere device is connected to your PC, and your PC is connected to the internet.
-2. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 19.05 or above.
+2. Even if you've performed this set up previously, ensure that you have Azure Sphere SDK version 19.09.
 In an Azure Sphere Developer Command Prompt, run **azsphere show-version** to check.
 Download and install the [latest SDK](https://aka.ms/AzureSphereSDKDownload) as needed.
 3. Open Azure Sphere Developer Command Prompt and issue the following command:

    ```